Hurricaaane/dyesub-notes/README.md

 This is even more important with dye sublimation ink.
 Traditional office printer inks are made for printing on office paper, and the paper will be read by a human.
 Dye sublimation ink is made to look good not when it is printed, but when it is sublimated onto a real object.
 Your pictures will look like crap on dye sublimation paper because it is not meant to be sitting on dye sublimation paper. **You will have no way to know if your picture looks good unless you sublimate it**.

-Color profiles lets us transform a picture into instructions on how to properly mix the specific inks so that when it is printed by a specific printer on a specific type of paper, it will look good.
+Color profiles lets us transform a picture into instructions on how to properly balance the specific inks so that when it is printed by a specific printer on a specific type of paper, it will look good.
 When experimenting with traditional ink, you will end up with things like this:
 - washed out colors
 - too bright colors
 - two shades of the same color that look very different on screen will look identical when printed